Chuo-ku, Osaka-shi 540-0004,

 Email: [email protected]

-Rev. Paul Toshihiro Sakai was born on 23 March 1960 in Ashiya, in the province of Hyogo, archdiocese of Osaka.
+Bishop Paul Toshihiro Sakai was born on March 23, 1960, in Ashiya, in the province of Hyogo, archdiocese of Osaka.
 After completing his studies at the Rokko Gakuin High School, in 1976 he began his formative journey within the Prelature of Opus Dei.
 In 1982 he completed his studies in pedagogy at the Ikuei University of Osaka, obtaining a licentiate.

 In 1985 he went to Spain where he entered the seminary.
 In 1990 he received his doctorate in theology from the University of Navarre, and he returned to Japan in the same year.
 In February 1988 he gave his vow of fidelity and officially became a member of Opus Dei.